Regional Parks Equity Toolkit

 - Religious practices.
 “We pray five times a day, and women are supposed to have a little cover when they pray outside.”

-The toolkit will build on the existing work of partner park agencies that are working to broaden park use among a changing population.
+The toolkit builds on the existing work of partner park agencies that are working to broaden park use among a changing population.